adil192/ricochlime/privacy_policy.md

 # Privacy policy - Ricochlime

-Ricochlime is a slime shooting game developed by Adil Hanney.
+Ricochlime is a monster shooting game developed by Adil Hanney.

 ## First party data collection

 Ricochlime does not collect any data about you (besides the data collected by third parties, see below).
-All progress is stored locally on your device, including your score and slime locations on the screen.
+All progress is stored locally on your device, including your score and monster locations on the screen.

 ## Third party data collection